ansys/pymapdl/doc/source/user_guide/mapdl_examples.rst

-ANSYS APDL Interactive Control Examples
+ANSYS APDL interactive control examples
 =======================================
-These examples are used to demonstrate how to convert an existing ANSYS APDL script to a python PyMAPDL script.
+These examples demonstrate how to convert an existing ANSYS APDL script to a Python PyMAPDL script.
 You could also simply use the built-in :func:`convert_script()
-<ansys.mapdl.core.convert_script>` within `ansys-mapdl-core
+<ansys.mapdl.core.convert_script>` function within `ansys-mapdl-core
 <https://pypi.org/project/ansys-mapdl-core/>`_ to convert an existing
-input file:
+input file.

 .. code:: python